- Networking App

 - Assisted a global telecom company to develop better customer focus

 - Identified significant sustainability initiatives for the European Chemical Industry

 - Advised on online banking strategy for one of the world’s premier banks

-Martin Gudgeon is a Partner and Head of the European Restructuring and Special Situations Group at PJT Partners, based in London.
-Prior to joining PJT Partners, Mr. Gudgeon worked at Blackstone for eight years, serving as a Senior Managing Director.
-Previously, Mr. Gudgeon was the Chief Executive and Head of Restructuring at Close Brothers.
-Before that, Mr. Gudgeon was at Hill Samuel, including two years on secondment to Macquarie Bank in Sydney, Australia.
-Mr. Gudgeon’s clients have included debtors, creditor groups and governments in all major jurisdictions in EMEA.
-Mr. Gudgeon is a Chartered Accountant and a Member of the Chartered Institute of Electrical Engineers.
-He undertook his accountancy training at Price Waterhouse and received his BSc (Hons) in Engineering from Durham University.
+Mr. Gudgeon is a Partner at PJT Partners and Head of the EMEA Restructuring and Special Situations Group based in London.
+Prior to joining Blackstone/PJT Partners, Mr. Gudgeon was the Chief Executive and Head of European Special Situations Advisory at Close Brothers Corporate Finance in London, where he established the restructuring practice and had primary oversight for the firm’s corporate restructuring activities.
+Prior to that, Mr. Gudgeon was at Hill Samuel and spent two years on secondment to Macquarie Bank in Sydney, Australia.
+Mr. Gudgeon is a qualified Chartered Accountant and a member of the Chartered Institute of Electrical Engineers.
+Mr. Gudgeon’s undertook his training as a Chartered Accountant at Price Waterhouse and re ceived his BSc in Engineering from Durham University.